All Episodes

 Both of these could be true.

-He could have gone to a Goldwater organizing session in 64 didn't like it and joined the Rockefeller campaign.
+He could have gone to a Goldwater organizing session in 64, didn't like it, and joined the Rockefeller campaign.

 Well, you got a debate tonight.

-Get a debate today.
+Get a debate tonight.

 It's obvious they're clearing the field for Romney.